synepis/yar/README.md

 *Things missing and on the TODO list:*
 - Trailing slash ignoring - if you wish to have '/user' anb '/user/' point to the same handler you have to add both paths
 - Case Sensitivity - router is currently case sensitive, plan is to add option to ignore case

-*Things I didn't wish to include:*
 - Panic recovery - I believe this should be handled by a middleware
- - Logging - Debug logging is included for troubleshooting, but any other logging should again be implemented as middleware

 ## Usage:
 Before using YAR, get it by using go get: